-I really don’t think it matters what kind of neighborhood you live in – it’s a possibility for us all.
+I really don’t think it matters what kind of neighborhood we live in – packages getting stolen by porch thieves is a possibility anywhere.

-My mom recently had a very expensive piece of electronics delivered and you would think that the supplier would have put the item in an unmarked box.
-On the contrary, the outside of the box made it very clear what was inside.
-So there it was just sitting on the porch for everyone going by to look at!
+My mom told me about a time she had a very expensive piece of electronics delivered and you would think that the supplier would have put the item in an unmarked box.
+Nope!
+Instead, the outside of the box made it very clear what was inside.
+So there it was just sitting on the porch for everyone going by to look at (and possibly steal!).
 Thankfully no one touched the box.

 Is there anything we can we do to better protect our packages?

 We live in a day and age where online ordering is almost necessary.
 And our money is very valuable so we want to make sure we don’t ever have something stolen .